ahbarnett/poisson-square-spectral/README.md

 ### Acknowledgments

-We thank Manas Rachh for useful discussion.
+We thank Manas Rachh for a useful discussion.